Skip to contents

 Example 1: generate a dataset from a database

-Suppose you have a database named myDb in a folder named dbFolder and you want to generate a standardized dataset for several scenarios: scen1, scen2 and scen3 using a new_general_queries_file.
+Suppose you have a database from GCAM version v7.1 named myDb in a folder named dbFolder and you want to generate a standardized dataset for several scenarios: scen1, scen2 and scen3.
 The generate_report function will generate it and automatically save it in the same folder where myDb is located.

 1. Follow the installation guide either with R or Docker.